 3> report Short BSR.

+1> else if at least one LCG is configured with additionalBSR-TableAllowed and if the number of padding bits is equal to or larger than the size of the Refined Long BSR plus its subheader:

+2> report Refined Long BSR for all LCGs which have data available for transmission.

 1> else if the number of padding bits is equal to or larger than the size of the Long BSR plus its subheader:

 2> report Long BSR for all LCGs which have data available for transmission.